SIX Group: Swiss Euro Clearing Bank

+Use of SECB is not obligatory.
+In the mid-2000s, UBS preferred to process transactions in euro via its own direct access to the German real-time gross settlement system, which was subsequently replaced by TARGET2.

+Originally owned by several Swiss financial sector participants, SECB has been a fully owned by SIX Group since 2018.

 Financial information

-SIX obtains real-time financial data from international stock exchanges and companies and distributes it further.
+Within the business unit Financial Information, SIX obtains real-time financial data from foreign stock exchanges and companies and distributes it further.
 This includes basic information on listed companies (reference data) and information on measures affecting the capital and voting rights of shareholders (corporate actions).
 In addition, SIX clients can keep up to date on prices and market rates for around 15 million financial instruments.
+In addition, SIX calculates indices such as the Swiss Market Index (SMI) or the Swiss Bond Indices (SBI).
 Based on SIX financial data, banks and other market participants decide on financial transactions and assess investment risks.

 Cashless payment transactions

 SIX processes mobile payment as well as credit card, debit card and prepaid card payments in Switzerland, Austria and Luxembourg as well as in many other European countries.
 SIX also enables fiat money to be withdrawn from ATM.
 With its infrastructure, SIX also creates the necessary secure conditions for hotel, catering and retail to be able to make and accept payments online or at POS terminal using mobile payment methods and payment cards.
 In Austria, SIX occasionally issued payment cards itself.
 SIX Payment Services AG was sold in 2018 to Worldline.